 Definition of Member's Bounce

-You've probably had one of those rounds, playing with your best friend who also happens to be your biggest rival on the links, when it seems like very bounce of your ball is a bad one.
+You've probably had one of those rounds, playing with your best friend who also happens to be your biggest rival on the links, when it seems like every bounce of your ball is a bad one.
 Maybe you hit the cart path and the ball careens out of bounds; or you hit a tree and the ball richochets away from the fairway instead of into it.
 Or your ball just hits a small bump in the fairway and is thrown off track when it had been rolling right for the green.

 And then your buddy/rival hits a tree and his ball bounces right onto the green.
 You just got bit by the member's bounce.